 Thinking Ahead Study

-The 30 month National Institute of Health Research funded study aims to provide a better understanding of the needs of BAME patients and their families when they become very ill.
+This 3 year study was funded by the National Institute of Health Research to provide a better understanding of the needs of ethnically diverse patients and their families when they become very ill.

-Previous research undertaken by LOROS Hospice and others suggests that patients from BAME communities access end of life care less and later than other sections of the population, and that clinicians may lack confidence in supporting them.
+Previous research undertaken by LOROS Hospice and others suggests that patients from ethnic minority communities access end of life care less and later than other sections of the population, and that clinicians may lack confidence in supporting them.

-The findings will be used to train doctors and nurses in how to support patients more effectively at the end of their lives in line with their religious, spiritual and cultural values.
+The findings have been translated into resources to train doctors and nurses in how to support patients more effectively at the end of their lives in line with their religious, spiritual and cultural values.